skywoodsz/qm_control/README.md

 ***Notes:*** There are four branches focusing on different tasks.

--   Main branch focus on the whole-body motion and assumes no force acting on the manipulator's end-effector.
+-   Main branch focuses on the whole-body motion and assumes no force acting on the manipulator's end-effector.
--   [feature-force](https://github.com/skywoodsz/qm_control/tree/feature-force) branch focus on keeping stability with force disturbance acting on the manipulator's end-effector.
+-   [feature-force](https://github.com/skywoodsz/qm_control/tree/feature-force) branch focuses on keeping stability with force disturbance acting on the manipulator's end-effector.
--   [feature-compliance](https://github.com/skywoodsz/qm_control/tree/feature-compliance) branch focus on the whole-body compliance control.
+-   [feature-compliance](https://github.com/skywoodsz/qm_control/tree/feature-compliance) branch focuses on whole-body compliance control.
 -   [feature-real](https://github.com/skywoodsz/qm_control/tree/feature-real) branch implements the controller on hardware.

 ## Related Paper